 Unlike swing trading or other forms of long-term trading whereby the trader can switch up their trading strategies from one trade to the next, you shouldn’t do this when scalping.
 Imagine placing tens of trades in a single day without any specific strategy, that would be chaos, wouldn’t it?
-You would have no idea which strategy worked, which one didn’t, and it would be impossible to tell what went wrong that made you lose money.
+You would have no idea which strategy worked, and which one didn’t, and it would be impossible to tell what went wrong that made you lose money.

-This is why scalping is not meant for amateur traders, but seasoned traders who have tested and mastered specific strategies which have worked out for the best.
+This is why scalping is not meant for amateur traders, but seasoned traders who have tested and mastered specific strategies that have worked out for the best.
 Before scalping any market, test your strategy in a demo account which is always offered by the broker, and then apply your strategy to your trading day.
-The most profitable scalpers will have 2 or 3 strategies which they repeat all through the day, and they enjoy significant profits as a result.
+The most profitable scalpers will have 2 or 3 strategies that they repeat all through the day, and they enjoy significant profits as a result.